wkumari/draft-wkumari-owe/README.md

    called the 4-Way Handshake ( see IEEE 802.11-2012 (or the summary at https://en.wikipedia.org/wiki/IEEE_802.11i-2004#The_four-
    way_handshake )), which includes nonces from both the client and the AP.
-Unfortunaty, this doesn't use a public key exchange (like DH), and so an attacker who can watch the initial clinet association can derive the user's encryption key.
+Unfortunately, this doesn't use a public key exchange (like DH), and so an attacker who can watch the initial client association can derive the user's encryption key.
 This is a weakness in WPA2-PSK, and not specific to OWE.

    Q2: So does this actually help?
    A: Yes.
-This protection if the passive attacker wasn't already present when the user connected, or who was not able to hear both sides of the connection.
-OWE does not provide very strong protection, and does not claim to -- it does however raise the bar for the attacker, or force him to become active (and force users to disassociate (so he can watch the 4 way handshake)).
+This provides protection if the passive attacker wasn't already present when the user connected, or if the passive attacker was not able to hear both sides of the connection.
+OWE does not provide very strong protection, and does not claim to.
+It does, however, raise the bar for the attacker, or force him to become active (and force users to disassociate (so he can watch the 4 way handshake)).
 OWE specifically does NOT provide the "lock" icon (or any other obvious feedback) when users scan for open wireless networks, because we do not want users to assume that they are getting "real" encryption.
 OWE will become more secure if and when WiFi with a secure PAKE / public key exchange is deployed.
-The incremental cost to implment OWE is very small (it involved adding a flag to beacons, and clients to know to not display the lock icon) and so we feel that the benfit ourweighs the cost.
+The incremental cost to implement OWE is very small (it involves adding a flag to beacons, and clients to know to not display the lock icon) and so we feel that the benefit outweighs the cost.

    Q3: Isn't this vulnerable to the fake AP attack?!
    A: Yes.
 An attacker can stand up their own AP with the same SSID and